fusion94/fusion94.org/src/content/blog/2025-01-24-AMS-dry-pods.md

 Although the AMS system performs well in maintaining a consistent and steady humidity level, there is still room for improvement to optimize its performance.
 While it effectively handles standard conditions, certain scenarios or environmental factors may expose limitations in its ability to maintain ideal humidity levels.

 One of the most significant issues I've noticed is that the desiccant used (and sold by Bambu) isn't rechargeable.
 To be frank, it's not particularly effective either.
-Each AMS unit relies on two desiccant packs, which, in my experience, only last about a month—even in a relatively dry environment.
+Each AMS unit relies on two desiccant packs, which, in my experience, only last about a month, even in a relatively dry environment.
 And did I mention they're not rechargeable?
 This is because the desiccant is made from calcium chloride (**CaCl<sub>2</sub>**), which inherently lacks the ability to be regenerated for repeated use.

 > Calcium chloride is an inorganic compound – a salt with the chemical formula CaCl<sub>2</sub>.
 It is white flakes or pellets at room temperature, and is highly soluble in water.